Bachelor of Business (Accountancy)Program details

 - a compulsory business discipline minor (4 courses) plus 4 electives.

 A second business major can be selected from:

 - financial planning

 - logistics and supply chain management

-Business minors (PDF 183KB 13p) can be selected from the same disciplines listed above, as well as advanced accounting, behavioural business, business analysis, economics and finance, human resource practice, or IS security and risk management, or the flexible business minor.
+Business minors (PDF 201KB 14p) can be selected from the same disciplines listed above, as well as advanced accounting, behavioural business, business analysis, economics and finance, human resource practice, IS security and risk management, or the flexible business minor.
 Other minors can be selected from many disciplines offered across RMIT.

 In order to meet the requirements for membership of the professional accounting bodies in Australia you should undertake specified accounting courses.

 You are advised to check detailed information about which elective and minor courses are offered each year, as well as general information about professional practice requirements.

 From pipedream to private equity: Keith Henneberry shares how his experience at RMIT is helping him turn his career dream into a reality.